Gamehelptoc

 To play or not to play - being blocked

 As long as you can play a card that lets you make a allowed move, you must play.
 If that's not possible, you must discard one card.
 There are three situations that can force you to discard: (1) All your pawns are in your start zone, and you have neither Ace nor King.
-(2) You queue up behind some obstinate pawn that won't leave its Start Space.
+(2) You queue up behind a blocking pawn (an obstinate pawn that won't leave its Start Space).
 (3) Your predecessor played or discarded a Ten (see below).

 Effects of cards